B2B Platform Free Trial: 6 Things You Must Evaluate

 Pro tip!
 Reach out to the platform’s support team.
 Many providers temporarily activate advanced features if you explain what you’re trying to test.
 No harm in shooting your shot.

-2. User experience and performance
+2. Platform usability and performance testing

 - User-friendly admin and customer interface